fletchermoore/anki/README.md

     ---
     [GAGL] from shoulder dislocation

+    [GAGL] is associated with which nerve pathology?
+    ---
+    Axillary Neuropraxia

 *** Media & html is sent to and rendered in Anki appropriately like the original plugin.

 I recommend you update the card style sheet within Anki to adjust the headers, in particular to make h1 smaller.
 I just added the line  `h1 { font-size: 20px }` to mine.

 # Original Readme below: